-- what, if any, aspect of the decision can change as a result of engagement due to the legislative, technical and operational aspects of the matter - the decision-making requirements of the LGA - whether Council already has a sound understanding of the views and preferences of the interested or affected parties - the need for confidentiality or commercial sensitivity - whether the matter relates to a policy, strategy or plan that Council has already consulted on - the level of impact on a smaller group of people (e.g. geographically, or by interest, age or activity) - the length of time the matter relates to (e.g. is it a one-off decision or a ten year strategy).
+- what, if any, aspect of the decision can change as a result of engagement due to the legislative, technical and operational aspects of the matter - the decision-making requirements of the LGA - the level of Council's existing understanding of the views and preferences of the interested or affected persons - the need for confidentiality or commercial sensitivity - whether the matter relates to a policy, strategy or plan that Council has already consulted on - the characteristics of the interested or affected persons (e.g. geographically, or by interest, age or activity) - urgent matters, where an immediate or quick response is required - the length of time the matter relates to (e.g. is it a one-off decision or a ten year strategy).